-Pronounciations from howjsay.com, a free online talking dictionary of English pronounciations.
+Pronunciations available at howjsay.com, a free online talking dictionary of English pronunciations.

 The name of the person who wrote the book or article.

 Library materials are loaned to students.
 This is the same as check out.